swingmx/swingmusic/README.md

 I've been keeping a small 🤥 list of a few cool features that I'd like to build in future.
 Some of the features listed there are outright stupid but some are cool.
 You can check it out in [this notion page](https://rhetorical-othnielia-565.notion.site/Cool-features-1a0cd5b797904da687bec441e7c7aa19). https://rhetorical-othnielia-565.notion.site/Cool-features-1a0cd5b797904da687bec441e7c7aa19

 I have been working on this project solo, so it’s very hard to push things fast.
 If you have programming knowledge in Python or Vue, feel free to contribute to the project.
-We’ll be excited to have you.
-Your help is highly appreciated.
+Your contributions are highly appreciated.

 ---